-Don’t forget to factor for important times like socializing with friends and spending time with loved ones.
+Don’t forget to factor in important times like socializing with friends and spending time with loved ones.

 3. Making It All Fit

-The next step is to make an estimate on how long each task on your to-do list will take.
+The next step is to make an estimate of how long each task on your to-do list will take.

 Don’t worry if you don’t get this right at first.
 It takes some time to work out just how long tasks take and it is very easy to underestimate how long a task takes to do.